-Rinpoche: We could say almost all of these movements have started with a good intention.
-Originally.
-Everything started with a good motivation — capitalism and what-have-you.
-But sometimes even though our original intention may be to help by starting a movement or being active in a certain area, we get carried away.
+Even though political activism often seems to be characterized by conflict or confrontation, we could say that almost all of these movements have started with a good intention.
+At least originally, everything began with a good motivation––capitalism and what-have-you.
+But sometimes even though our original intention may be to help by starting a movement or being active in a certain area, we tend to get carried away.

-In order for our compassion––genuine compassion, not idiot compassion––to manifest a positive result, it also needs to embrace upaya, or skillful means.
+In order for our compassion––genuine compassion, not idiot compassion––to manifest a positive result, it also needs to embrace skillful means.
 Therefore bodhisattvas’ training, the majority portion of Mahayana training, is in skillful means because the actual teaching is very simple, right?
-It’s teaching compassion, lovingkindness, this heart of bodhicitta and so on.
+It’s teaching compassion, lovingkindness, this heart of bodhicitta, and so on.
 But the majority of the work is in action––how to do it, how to achieve it as well as how to make it effective.
-Then that’s where the upaya, or skillful means, starts kicking in, you know.
+That’s where the need for skillful means starts kicking in.

-That’s why when we look at the paramita practices like generosity, discipline, patience, exertion and so on, there’s a lot of training in skillful means involved.
+That’s why when we look at practices such as generosity, discipline, patience, exertion and so on, these involve a lot of training in skillful means.
 Learning how to be generous, how to be patient, how to be disciplined in mindfulness, engaging in the mindful discipline practices––all of these are aspects of training in skillful means.
 All of these things play an important role in our compassionate action.
-So as long as our intention is really pure, then sometimes you don’t really have to worry too much about the result.
+So as long as your intention is really clear, then sometimes you don’t really have to worry too much about the result.
 OK, it didn’t work one time, that’s fine.
 Let’s try again!
 We must try again and again.
 The most important thing is to check our intention, our motivation.